Machine Learning Operations (MLOps) in Banking | Deloitte US has been saved

 5. Maira Ladeira Tanke et al., “How NatWest Group built a scalable, secure, and sustainable MLOps platform,” AWS, April 26, 2022.

-Chris is a principal in Deloitte Consulting LLP’s global technology practice and is the US banking sector leader for Cloud.
-He brings 20 years of strategy consulting and hands-on transformation experience in the cloud and core technology infrastructure domain, specializing in financial services.
-Chris has extensive experience partnering with senior executives to develop and implement large scale technology transformations, cloud-centric operating models, strategic cost optimizations, global outsourcing programs and workforce of the future initiatives.
-He brings a perspective that humans and machines must develop a symbiotic relationship, each with specialized skills and abilities, in a unified workforce that delivers multifaceted benefits to the business.
-Chris writes frequently about emerging technologies and banking and his observations appear in Wall Street Journal’s CIO Journal, Deloitte Tech Trends, as well as financial services industry forums and technology journals.
+Chris is a principal at Deloitte Consulting LLP and is Deloitte’s US Cloud Leader.
+He has over 20 years of strategy consulting and hands-on transformation experience in the cloud and core technology domains across industries and globally.
+Chris has extensive experience partnering with senior executives to enable business outcomes by shaping and implementing large-scale technology transformations, cloud-centric operating models, strategic cost optimizations, global outsourcing programs, and workforce of the future initiatives.
+He brings the perspective that humans and machines must develop a symbiotic relationship, each with specialized skills and abilities, in a unified workforce that delivers multifaceted benefits to the business.
+Chris writes frequently about emerging technologies and banking, and his observations appear in the Wall Street Journal’s CIO Journal, Deloitte Tech Trends, and financial-services industry forums and technology journals.
 He holds a B.S. from Miami University (Ohio) and a M.S. from Northwestern University.